Latuda Side Effects – What You Need to Know About Bipolar Medication Options

 Medication Alternatives without Similar Latuda Side Effects

-Ketamine is a medication currently being used to treat bipolar depression with great success.
+Ketamine is a medication currently being used to treat bipolar depressive episodes with great success and little to no side effects or drug interations.
 A recent meta-analysis titled Efficacy of Ketamine in Bipolar Depression¹ concluded that “Ketamine causes rapid and robust antidepressant response in patients with bipolar depression”.
 At Actify Neurotherapies, around 70% of our patients with bipolar depression have found significant improvement in their symptoms.
 Ketamine is given as an outpatient, intravenous infusion over 40 minutes with the direct supervision of a nurse and physician.
 When Ketamine infusions work in relieving symptoms of bipolar depression, patients see signs of improvement in hours to days instead of weeks to months, like with Latuda.
 In addition, Ketamine infusions have transient, minor side effects during the infusion but once the infusion is completed you won’t find the persistent side effects of Latuda described above.

 Latuda Side Effects – You Have Options

-For some patients who are currently taking Latuda to combat bipolar depression but not getting the relief they hoped for, Ketamine infusions are a great option as an add-on therapy or a potential replacement treatment.
+For some patients who are currently taking Latuda to combat bipolar depression but not getting the relief they hoped for, Ketamine infusions are a great option as an add-on therapy or a potential replacement treatment to prevent depressive episodes.
 Perhaps you are finding some success with Latuda, but still have the ‘blahs’ of depression where you aren’t finding joy in as many places as you used to.
 If that’s the case, you should note a second major conclusion from the meta-analysis cited above: they also found that Ketamine reduced levels of anhedonia (the ‘blahs’ of depression) independent of depressive symptoms.
-This means that even if you thought Latuda was getting your depression to a reasonable place, there could be hope for even more symptom relief with Ketamine.
+This means that even if you thought Latuda was getting your depression to a reasonable place, there could be hope for even more symptom relief with ketamine.

 1. Parsaik AK, Singh B, Khosh-Chashm D, Mascarenhas SS.
 Efficacy of ketamine in bipolar depression: systematic review and meta-analysis.
 J Psychiatr Pract.
 2015;21(6):427- 435. doi:10.1097/PRA.0000000000000106.